bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 2. Describe what it means to be mobile first vs desktop first.

+    * Mobile first focus on the mobile experience being the best as possible without ignoring desktop users.
+This is the preferred method because as studies show most users are mobile these days.
+Desktop first focuses on making the desktop experience as best as possible without ignoring the mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?